SagarMachineLearning/DroneProject/README.md

-# DroneProject by Sagar and Tea,
+# DroneProject by Sagar and Team
 This is Repository of the Drone Project